-- Nelson’s Candy Kitchen (380 Main St.) – Chocolates, fudge, handmade lollipops, gum drops, fresh fruit jellies, homemade marshmallow bars.
+- Nelson’s Gold Rush Candies (380 Main St.) – Chocolates, fudge, handmade lollipops, gum drops, fresh fruit jellies, homemade marshmallow bars.

 - JoMa’s Artisan Ice Cream (386 Main St.) – Locally made ice cream with flavors such as Apple Pie, Cookies and Cream, Chocolate Fudge Chip, Caramel Crunch.

 - Nelson’s Columbia Candy Kitchen (22726 Main St.) – Handmade lollipops, vanilla creams, peppermint chews, licorice, orange drops, chocolates galore, rock crystal candy.